3 Powerful Resume Secrets 99% of People Don't Use

 It’s a waste of time and energy.

-Instead, build a powerful advertisement for your personal brand with a strong call to action.
+Instead, make it a powerful ad for your personal brand with a strong call to action.

 A resume that captures who you are as a professional.